Skip to content

 Debian 12 Install

-Note that currently the project does not support armv7l/armhf platforms because all known use of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, 5, and Zero 2 W. If you have a platform that must use armv7l/armhf 32-bit packages only please file an issue at ASL3 on GitHub.
+Currently, the project does not support armv7l/armhf platforms because all known uses of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, 5, and Zero 2 W. If you have a platform that can use armv7l/armhf 32-bit packages only please file an issue at ASL3 on GitHub.

 OS Install